-Valance was born David Spencer in Ynytsdou, South Wales, in 1939.
-He served his singing apprenticeship in his local clubs for several years before he was brought to the attention of a talent scout from EMI records.
+Valance was born David Royston Spencer in Ynytsdou, South Wales, in April 1936.
+He served his singing apprenticeship in clubs for several years after his time in the RAF before he was brought to the attention of a talent scout from EMI records.

-Valance was offered a recording deal and worked with producer Norrie Paramor, with their very first session producing Tell Laura I Love Her – originally an American hit for Ray Peterson.
+Valance was offered a recording deal with EMI’s Colombia label and worked with producer Norrie Paramor, with their very first session producing Tell Laura I Love Her – originally an American hit for Ray Peterson.

 His subsequent single Jimmy’s Girl sold more than 100,000 records and Movin’ Away was #1 in Australia and Scandinavia.
 His singles Why Can’t We and Don’t Play Number 9 also made it into the UK Top 50 in the 1960s and he was able to maintain a career on the club and cabaret circuit, becoming a regular contributor to the revival packages that frequently toured Britain.